g5ostXa/hyprarch2/README.md

 For me, the installer works just fine both on my two laptops and inside a VM.\
 But because there's still so much to fix,
 - The installation might fail on _some systems_.
-- Some files and directories might get deleted upon installing (That's why a fresh minimal arch base install is recommended).
 - For the time being, the installer will install all packages in [`src/packages/`](/src/packages/) by default.
+- Some files and directories might get deleted upon installing.
+- A fresh minimal arch base install is recommended for this project.

 **What you can expect for the future:**